15bedirhan/expo-lux-sensor/README.md

 - Uses `AVCaptureDevice` to access camera metadata
 - Uses the **back camera** for light measurements (falls back to default camera if back camera is unavailable)
 - Calculates lux from EXIF data (aperture, exposure time, ISO)
-- Default calibration constant: `50`
+- Default calibration constant: `60–80` for typical indoor; `100–140` for bright outdoor scenes
 - Requires `NSCameraUsageDescription` in `Info.plist` (handled automatically by Expo)

 ### Android

-- Uses Camera2 API to capture image frames
+- Prefers the device light sensor when available (no camera usage)
+- Falls back to Camera2 API with exposure metadata when no light sensor is available
 - Uses the **back camera** for light measurements (falls back to first available camera if back camera is unavailable)
-- Calculates lux from image buffer average
+- Calculates lux from exposure metadata (aperture, exposure time, ISO)
-- Default calibration constant: `1200`
+- Default calibration constant: `60–80` for typical indoor; `100–140` for bright outdoor scenes
-- Requires `CAMERA` permission (handled automatically by Expo)
+- Requires `CAMERA` permission only when falling back to the camera (handled automatically by Expo)

 ## Permissions